apellegrino/corruscant/README.md

 cd clustering-tree
 make python
 ```
-Then, add the following line to the end of your ~/.bashrc file:
+Then, add the following line to the end of your ~/.bash_profile or ~/.profile file:
 ```
 #!bash
 export PYTHONPATH="$PYTHONPATH:/home/[your username here]/clustering-tree"